AudreyGermain/Game-Recommendation-System/README.md

 |  4885 |                                  War Thunder|   590|   14381.6|
 |  3222 |                                       Portal|   588|    2282.8|

-As you can see Dota 2 has the highest number of players and the highest number of total hours played so undeniably the most popular game.
-Where as other games such as "Half-Life 2 Lost Coast" have 981 users but a total of 184.4 hours played.
-I expect this game is in most cases a free bundle game.
+We can see that for some games, there is a relation between most played and most purchased.
+For example, 'Dota 2' is undeniably the most popular game, it has the most number of users and the most total of hours played.
+However, this is not always the case, an interesting example is 'Half-Life 2 Lost Coast' which has high number of users (981 users), but the total of hours played is quite low (184.4 hours).
+A possible explanation for this could be that this game was purchased as part of a game bundle.

 [//]: # "Histogram 1: all users: play + purchase"
-Then we count the number of users for each games, and output a histograph to make the data visualization.
+We use a histogram plot in order to better visualize the results displayed in the table above.
+Game titles are ordered in decreasing order based on the number of users.
+The color gradient represents the total of hours played, from most played to least played.

 ![Image text](plots/Histogram_AllUsersHrs.png?raw=true)

+We can clearly see that for some cases there is no relation between the total number of users and the total of hours played, meaning that a high number of users does not represent an equivalent high total of hours played.

 [//]: # "Histogram 2: only users: play"
-After we removed the users who just purchased the games but hasn't played.
-Some games fell from the top 20.
+We recreate the same kind of plot, but this time considering only the users who actually played the games.
+Thus, for each game, we removed users who purchased it but never played it.

 ![Image text](plots/Histogram_UsersHrs.png?raw=true)

-Some Games like these add noise to the dataset.
-So that's one of the reasons we use EM algorithms to create rating system for the games.
+When comparing this new plot against the previous one, we can see that some games fell down from the top 20 based on the number of users.

 [//]: # "Box plot"
 In order to have a better understanding of the user data distribution and user's playing habits, a box plot is produced for the top 20 most played games.